PhulusoN/PhulusoN/README.md

-## Phuluso's Self-Taught Programming and Ethical Hacking Journey 👨‍💻
+## Im Phuluso  👨‍💻

-This GitHub profile documents my journey as a self-taught programmer and aspiring ethical hacker.
+This GitHub profile documents my journey as a self-taught programmer .
 I'm currently learning and building projects with the following technologies:

 **Programming Languages:**
 - Python